SubhanAziz406/TinyURL/README.md

 ## License

-This project is licensed by Green Bills Inc. See the individual file headers for more information.
+This project is licensed by Subhan Aziz.
+See the individual file headers for more information.

 ## Contact

-For support or inquiries, email: [support@thetinyurls.com](mailto:support@thetinyurls.com)
+For support or inquiries, email: [contact@mrsubhan.com](mailto:contact@mrsubhan.com)

 ---